Denied VGLI Life Insurance Claims

 Common Reasons VGLI Life Insurance Claims Are Denied

-The most common basis for a denied VGLI claim is an alleged lapse for missed premiums.
+The most common basis for denying a VGLI claim is an alleged lapse for missed premiums.
 VGLI coverage remains in force only if premiums are paid on time or within the grace period.

-Failure to Convert SGLI to VGLI Within the Federal Deadline
+Failure to Convert SGLI to VGLI Within Federal Deadlines

-One of the most frequent and misunderstood grounds for denial involves failure to convert SGLI coverage after separation from service.
+One of the most misunderstood grounds for denial involves failure to convert SGLI coverage after separation from service.

 Federal law generally provides one year and 120 days from separation to convert SGLI to VGLI.
 The first 240 days do not require proof of insurability.
-After that period, conversion may still be possible, but approval depends on medical underwriting.
+After that period, conversion may still be possible but is subject to medical underwriting.

 Alleged Ineligibility for VGLI Coverage

-Some claims are denied based on assertions that the veteran was never eligible for VGLI, even where coverage was issued and premiums were paid.
+Some claims are denied based on assertions that the veteran was never eligible for VGLI coverage, even where coverage was issued and premiums were paid.

 Eligibility disputes often involve separation status, Reserve or National Guard classifications, or disability related eligibility questions.
-These cases require careful review of military records and VA determinations.
+These cases require careful review of military records, VA determinations, and coverage history.

 Beneficiary Designation Problems

-VGLI beneficiary disputes are governed by strict federal rules.
-The most recent valid beneficiary designation controls, regardless of marital status, divorce, or family relationships.
+VGLI beneficiary rights are governed by strict federal rules.
+The most recent valid beneficiary designation controls payment, regardless of marital status, divorce, or family relationships.

 Delayed VGLI Claims and Administrative Stalling